Saturday, March 12, 2016

 2:30pm – 50 Km Runners must leave the Mesquite Canyon Aid Station at mile 22.5

 4:00pm – 50 Mile Runners must leave the start/finish at mile 31

 5:15pm – 50 Mile Runners must leave the Bajada Aid Station at mile 36

 All runs take place on rugged, single track trail with significant challenging climbs, incredible views, steep descents, large boulders, rocks, and desert vegetation.
 The courses offer a challenging but rewarding experience for all, from the beginning trail runner to the most experienced ultra marathoner.

-The 50 Km course is designed for EXPERIENCED TRAIL RUNNERS ONLY since you travel through a hazardous (but incredibly awesome) section of trail/wash down Ford Canyon (see Ford Canyon video).
-50 Km participants will be required to execute some downhill rock scrambling over the famed “White Tank” rock formations.
+The 50 Km & 50 Mile courses are designed for EXPERIENCED TRAIL RUNNERS ONLY since you travel through a hazardous (but incredibly awesome) section of trail/wash down Ford Canyon (see Ford Canyon video).
+50 Km & 50 Mile participants will be required to execute some downhill rock scrambling over the famed “White Tank” rock formations.
 Course Photos

 *Note on GPX & KML files: Right click and select “Save link as…” to download files.